grafana/k6-docs/src/data/markdown/docs/03 cloud/04 Integrations/06 Grafana Plugin.md

 ## Add dashboard variables to switch between test runs

+Dashboard variables are useful when you need to switch between test runs often, without editing panel's query.
+You can select test run using the dropdown at the top of the dashboard, all your panels which use the variables will update automatically.

-Open dashboard settings -> variables
+To setup open dashboard settings -> variables

 1. Add organization variable
 ![k6 grafana add org](./images/06-Grafana-Plugin/k6_cloud_grafana_add_org.png)